JacobFV/mln-dashboard/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Documentation

 Please see the `/docs` directory for documentation.

-## Development
+## Contributing & Development

+Please read through the documentation before contributing.
+If you have any questions, please contact me.

 Known TODO's:

 [ ] separate HTTP API handlers from true handlers
 [ ] add unit and integration tests
 [ ] use https://codecrumbs.io/ and/or https://bogdan-lyashenko.github.io/js-code-to-svg-flowchart/docs/live-editor to make nice documentation of the API routes